SiliconDreamArtists/SovereignTrust.Core/Content/ReadMes/Sovereign Memory Doctrine.md

 ---

 # 🔀 III.
-Third Principle: Attachments Evolve
+Third Principle: Adapters Evolve

 Functionality is plug-in and sovereign.
-Memory attaches modular behavior dynamically through **Attachments** — modular conduits of evolution, not hard-coded extensions.
+Memory attaches modular behavior dynamically through **Adapters** — modular conduits of evolution, not hard-coded extensions.

-- Attachments expand capability without eroding sovereignty.
+- Adapters expand capability without eroding sovereignty.
 - They are recognized, not embedded.
 - They are woven, not fused.